santiblanko/santiblanko/README.md

 - **Contentful:** Experienced in using Contentful as a headless CMS.

+## Architecture

+- **Microservices Orchestration:** Proficient in orchestrating microservices architecture for scalable and resilient applications.

+- **Microservices Choreography:** Skilled in microservices choreography patterns for event-driven architectures.

+- **SOLID Principles:** Experienced in applying SOLID principles (Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) to create maintainable and scalable software.

+- **Hexagonal Architecture:** Proficient in designing applications using Hexagonal Architecture for clean separation of concerns.

 ## Project Management

 - **Scrum:** Experienced in Scrum agile methodology for project management.